ryo0ka/smc/smc-nbt/README.md

 ###Tagging

 Use `Nbt[A](A):Nbt[A]` to tag a value.<br>
-Confirmed types will be implicily converted to `Nbt`.
+Also confirmed types will be implicily converted to `Nbt`.

 	val tag: Nbt[String] = Nbt("New World")
 	val tag: Nbt[String] = "New World"